Miracle in Soho: Development

-In the late 1930s Pressburger went into a highly acclaimed partnership with Michael Powell, under the banner of the Archers, which lasted for nearly twenty years.
-Powell wrote in his memoirs that Pressburger was always interested in making a movieMiracle saying "it had been optioned in Berlin, in Paris, and in London, and had even made one flight to Hollywood for six months before returning to its author, minus a few feathers."
+In the late 1930s Pressburger went into a highly acclaimed partnership with Michael Powell, under the banner of "The Archers", which lasted for nearly twenty years.
+Powell wrote in his memoirs that Pressburger was always interested in making a movie of Miracle claiming "it had been optioned in Berlin, in Paris, and in London, and had even made one flight to Hollywood for six months before returning to its author, minus a few feathers."
 Powell said Pressburger tried to sell him the project "but I wasn't having any.
 The story was loaded with Hungarian charm but it had no substance.
 It was a tender trap, a good fairy, a marshmallow, the sort of film that attracts and sucks in top talent like William Wyler, Margaret Sullavan and then leaves them floundering in the gooey mess."
-He also called the script "emasculated de Maupassant" which "shows its age by the delicate way it steps around sexual relationships" and "the people in the lane are the usual ethnic stereotypes.
+He also called the script "emasculated de Maupassant" which "shows its age by the delicate way it steps around sexual relationships" and "the people in the lane are the usual ethnic stereotypes."

-In 1945 Pressburger announced he would direct and produce The Miracle in St Anthony's Lane independently of Powell but it was not made after Pressburger could not secure one of the three stars he wanted (Michael Redgrave, Robert Donat, Laurence Olivier).
+In 1945 Pressburger announced he would direct and produce The Miracle in St Anthony's Lane independently of Powell but it was not made after Pressburger could not secure one of the three stars he wanted (Michael Redgrave, Robert Donat or Laurence Olivier).
 In May 1946 the film, along with The Small Back Room, was listed as being on the schedule of the Archers.